jasminesjlee/thesis/milestone3/literature_review.md

   based models for a range of NLP tasks.
 In Proceedings of the Human Language Technology Conference of the North American Chapter of the Association for Computational Linguistics: HLT-NAACL 2004.

 Lauer, M. (1995).
-Corpus statistics meet the noun compound: some empirical results. arXiv preprint cm
+Corpus statistics meet the noun compound: some empirical results.

 Nakov, P., & Hearst, M. (2005, June).
 Search engine statistics beyond the n-gram: Application to noun compound bracketing.
 In Proceedings of the Ninth Conference on Computational Natural Language